th2-net/th2-docs/content/versions/1-7/infrastructure/th2-infra-schema/pins.md

 - `attributes` (optional) - define the type of message streams which go through this particular pin;
 - `settings` (optional) - section specifies two settings that configure which strategy will be used while declaring queues in rabbitMq: `storageOnDemand` and `queueLength`;
 - `filters` (optional and available only for `mq` connection type) - section describes what messages/metadate can go through this particular pin.
 Filters can be applied to `metadata` or `message` and contain the following parameters: `field-name`, `expected-value`, `operation`.
-- `service-class` - should be specified if the pin is grpc-client , in other words if pin is used as “from” component in link;
+- `service-class` – should be specified if the pin is a gRPC-client (in other words, if it is specified as the “from” component in a config for any link);
 - `service-classes` - should be specified if the pin is grpc-server , in other words if pin is used as “to” component in link.
 - `strategy` - defines the strategy of requests.
 Possible values: `filter` or `robin`. *Default*: `robin`.